brian14708/wh-briefings/presidential-actions/2021-09/2021-09-10-a-proclamation-on-small-business-week-2021.md

 modified_time: 2021-09-10 10:18:09-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/09/10/a-proclamation-on-small-business-week-2021/
 published_time: 2021-09-10 10:18:08-04:00
-title: A Proclamation on Small Business Week, 2021
+title: "A Proclamation on Small Business Week,\_2021"
 ---

 The American entrepreneurial spirit is a defining quality of our Nation